jaaamessszzz/BindingSitesFromFragments-Docs/docs/index.rst

 =====================================================

-This is the documentation for the BindingSiteFromFragments method developed by James Lucas in the Kortemme Lab for *de novo* design of small molecule binding sites for arbitrary target molecules.
+This is the documentation for the BindingSiteFromFragments method developed by James Lucas in the Kortemme Lab for *de novo* design of small molecule binding sites.

 **Disclaimer:** Since this is unpublished work, much of the :ref:`Usage` instructions will not make a lot of sense.
 However, feel free to contact me with any questions.